orientechnologies/orientdb-docs/PyOrient-Client-DB-Count-Records.md

 # PyOrient Client - `db_count_records()`

-The PyOrient Client provides you with an interface for working with the OrientDB Server.
-With the client initialized you can begin to operate on the server from within your Python operation.
-The client provides a number of methods to accomplish this, including `db_count_records()`, which returns the number of records in the opened database on OrientDB.
+This method allows you to get the number of records in an opened OrientDB database.

 ## Counting Records